karpov-kir/append-to-json-file/README.md

 - `indent` (number, default: `2`): number of spaces for indentation when `pretty` is `true`
 - `initArray` (boolean, default: `true`): automatically initialize empty file with `[]` array
 - `fileOpen` (function, optional): custom file opener for simplified testing (defaults to `fs.open`)
+- `suppressThresholdFlushErrors` (boolean, default: `false`): if `true`, errors thrown during automatic flushes triggered by the buffer threshold writes are suppressed and logged instead of thrown (enables fire-and-forget pattern).
+Calling `flush` will still throw errors.
+- `logger` (object, optional): custom logger with an `error` method for error reporting (defaults to `console.error`)

 ### `JappendWriter` Class Methods